On the Origins of the Oceanic Ultraviolet Catastrophe: Local vs scale-separated contributions to the energy fluxes

 where $s$ is a parameterization of the boundary $\partial\mB=\partial\mB_{\inn}\cup\partial\mB_{\out}$, with $\partial\mB_{\inn}$ the part of the boundary where $\mF>0$ (energy entering $\mB$) and $\partial\mB_{\out}$ the part of the boundary where $\mF<0$ (energy exiting $\mB$). $\mF$ is the power per unit of $s$ flowing across the boundary, so that $\mP_{\inn}>0$ and $\mP_{\out}<0$ represent the total power going in and out of $\mB$, respectively, due to 3-wave nonlinear interactions.

-The fluxes in Eq.~\eqref{eq:int_cons} can be computed directly from the collision integral, i.e. the r.h.s. of the wave kinetic equation~\eqref{eq:kineq_decomp}.
+The fluxes in Eq.~\eqref{eq:int_cons} can be computed directly from the collision integral, i.e. the r.h.s. of the wave kinetic equation~\eqref{eq:kineq_decomp}. \gd{The details on the theory and numerics of the method can be found in \cite{dematteis_lvov_2021}, section 5.3.
+In addition, the ({\it Matlab}) numerical codes can be found as Supplementary Material,~\cite{JPOsupplemental}}.
 An accurate (numerical) counting of resonances transferring energy past the $\partial \mB_{\out}$ part of the boundary leads to the following formulae for the horizontal (in the $k$ direction, across the upper edge at $\omega_{\max}$ in Fig.~\ref{fig:0}) and vertical (in the $m$ direction, across the right edge at $m_{\max}$ in Fig.~\ref{fig:0}) outgoing fluxes, respectively: